 The Box Model

-The default setting for the box properties is zero, with the width set at 100% of the parent box.
+The default setting for the box properties is no height and width set at 100% of the parent box.
 By default, all children boxes are the same width as their parent.
-A box that has the body element as parent is the width of the viewport/window.
+The body element is parent to all elements (boxes) in the viewport, and is by default the width of the viewport.
+The viewport is the width of the window, or the device.

-In default behavior, specifying the width and hight of a box only specifies the width and height of the content.
+Default behavior sizes the box with the content.
 Padding, border and margins are in addition to the specified height and width.
-The actual size of the box in the layout is the content plus twice the margin, border and padding.
-A box that is 400px wide, with 20 px padding, 2 px border and 10px margins would take up 444 pixels.
+The actual size of the box in the layout is the content plus the borders and padding.
+A box that is 400px wide, with 20 px padding, and 10 px borders would take up 460 pixels.

 Negative margins can be used to subtract from the space that the content takes up in the document flow.
 In the demo below, if the content is height: 300px, and has a margin-bottom: -150px, the next element down will start midway the box, because the negative margin does not effect the size of the content.
-Change the second box’s top and bottom margins to -75px; You will see the second box move up 75 points over the first box and the containing box’s size is reduced by 150px.
+It also becomes clear that elements that come after are positioned above elements that come before.
+Change the second box’s top and bottom margins to -200px auto 0; and the second box move up 200 points over the first box.

 CSS 3 introduced the box-sizing property allowing box width to include the padding and borders.
 CSS Tricks has a nice history of how it ended up the way it is.
 It’s often applied to the entire page with the universal selector: *, *::before, *::after { box-sizing: border-box;}.
 You can toggle the box-sizing on and off in the demo or change it to content-box, the default, or padding-box: